missystem/422gpx/meeting.md

    * Module 3 doesn't seem to be as challenging as we thought, so Missy's role is switched to a person that jumps from topics to help members who are struggling.
         * She will currently work on Module 4 with Xuehai.
    * Friday meeting is canceled (unless we need to meet)

+---

+### Moday - Oct 12th
+   * UPDATES:
+         * Donna finished her assignment and will now go around helping people especially in regards to Pandas.
+         * Xuehai and Missy have finished the psuedocode and you'retesting the actual code.
+         * Lindsay Has algorithms and ideas about the project and will work on them this week.
+               * Lindsay spoke with Donna and got an approval for the algorithms!
+   * GOALS:
+         * Xuehai and Missy have a meeting with Michal and will finish their part by the end of the week.
+         * Donna will help everyone with pandas.
+         * Lindsay will work on the project until Wednesday and we'll decide what the next steps are as a team